mohdhamzarehman/Gemini-2.0/README.md

-# Gemini Clone
+# Gemini 2.0

-Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+Gemini 2.0 is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.

 ## Table of Contents